EssiLaajala/RRBS_workflow/README.md

 # RRBS workflow

 This is an example bisulfite sequencing data analysis workflow, starting from quality control and alignment steps for .fastq files.
 We worked with reduced representation bisulfite sequencing (RRBS) data but most steps are applicable to WGBS as well.
-The anonymized RRBS data will be available in Array Express, as soon as the manuscripts are accepted for publication.
+The anonymized RRBS data will be available in Array Express (accession code E-MTAB-10530), as soon as the manuscripts are accepted for publication.

 ## Usage